common-workflow-language/common-workflow-language/specification/tool-description.md

 }
 ```

-The job order record consists of three fields: "input1", "param1", and
+The inputs record of job order consists of three fields: "input1", "param1", and
 "param2".
 Of those, "input1" and "param1" are required and "param2" is
 optional (it may be missing from the job order record).